-- 1. Completely virtual interview all parties except for the AA (where one is required) who must be present dial in to a Custody Laptop with OIC in interview room recording and suspect in VC room. - 2.
-Partial virtual interview OIC and Interviewee and AA where required in interview room, Legal representative appears via a video link or by audio link.
-Any interview with a legal representative attending by audio link should be video recorded - 3.
-All parties physically required due to severity or because the suspect and AA does not consent to a completely or partial virtual interview - all persons will be issued with the appropriate PPE and given instructions on how to use this. - 4.
+- 1. Completely virtual interview all parties dial in to a Custody Laptop with OIC in interview room recording and suspect in VC room. - 2.
+Partial virtual interview OIC and Interviewee in interview room, Legal Rep appears via a video link. - 3.
+All parties physically required due to severity all persons will be issued with the appropriate PPE and given instructions on how to use this. - 4.
 A charge without interview should only be considered in exceptional circumstances when the options above are unavailable.
-Before this takes place consideration should also be given to the use of the steps set out in Annex B for a written statement under caution from a suspect.
+Before this takes place consideration should also be given to the use of the steps set out in Annex B for a written statement under caution from a suspect in response to a list of questions provided by the interviewing officer.

-Annex B Written Statements under Caution
+Written Statements under Caution